 1 Assuming 1.3 average days attended.
 2 100% in-scope day trippers and 80% in-scope overnight visitors.
 3 Estimated 2.65 average nights for overnight visitors.
 4 Assuming 15% day trippers, 85% overnight visitors; €78 daily spend per overnight visitor and €31 per day tripper

-B category events are horticultural exhibitions with international participation, held for three to six months.
-These are organised more at a city level, rather than involving national governments.
-International participation is secured through the city to city contact.
-The minimum exhibition area is 25ha, the minimum number of participating counties is 10 and applications are required 10 to 3 years before the event opens.
-AIPH approved B class events have been held in France, Germany, China, Japan and Canada.
+B category Expos are horticultural exhibitions with international participation, held for three to six months.
+These are organised more at a city level rather than involving national governments.
+International participation is secured through the city-to-city contact.
+The minimum exhibition area is 25ha, the minimum number of participating counties is ten and applications are required 10 to 3 years before the event opens.
+AIPH approved B class Expos have been held in France, Germany, China, Japan and Canada.

 Attendance, visitation and direct economic impact: